🚀 See Middesk in action with an instant, self-guided demo

 Business verification is the process of an organization researching and validating information about another business, towards the end of onboarding or maintaining that business as a client or partner.
 Its purpose is to check if a business actually exists and is being represented truthfully.

-Know Your Business (or KYB) and business verification typically refer to the same process.
+Know Your Business (KYB) and business verification typically refer to the same process.

 How business verification works